pexpalacios/Webserver/README.md

 }
 ```

 ... or even the same ip:port!
-In this case, the server will be dictated by the Host header and the server_name, for example http://localhost:8080 and http://hello_world:8080 (so you'll need to configure your /etc/hosts file).
+In this case, the server shown will be dictated by the Host header and the server_name, for example http://localhost:8080 and http://hello_world:8080 (so you'll need to configure your /etc/hosts file with sudo permissions).

 ```
 # http://localhost:8080